Common Gap Semester Questions

 What if I have never traveled alone before?

-For many ARCC students, this is the first time they have taken flights without friends or family.
+For some ARCC students, this is the first time they have taken flights without friends or family.
 We know it can be stressful and we are here to make sure that your travel day goes as smoothly as possible.

-For nervous flyers, it is possible that there will be another ARCC student on your flight to meet your trip, especially if you are coming from a major city.
+For nervous flyers, it is possible that there will be another ARCC student on your flight to meet your semester, especially if you are coming from a major city.
 If you would like to coordinate travel plans with other ARCC students, please call our office and we can let you know if there are other students coming from your area on travel day.

 How does air travel work?